 Our list of 16 test-optional colleges in 2024 is just a glimpse of the new norm that many colleges across the country are adopting.
 In the next few years, we will continue to see how test-optional colleges in America continue to shift and evolve for new generations of students.
 If for whatever reason you don’t want to submit your test scores, a test-optional college is a great choice.

-Are you currently getting ready to graduate and are exploring colleges?
-Then check out StudyLab and the College Finder tool.
-Filter and discover colleges that fit with what you are looking for and see if you have a minimum test score for a specific college’s testing requirements.
+• StudyLab’s College Finder tool: Filter and discover colleges that fit with what you are looking for and see if you have a minimum test score for a specific college’s testing requirements.